 All dogs deserve the best chance at a healthy, well-adjusted life in a loving home.
 We've created a set of standards in collaboration with leading veterinary and animal welfare science experts that puts the health and well-being of dogs first.
 We screen every member of our community for responsible practices and are committed to helping people find a dog from a source that prioritizes the welfare of their dogs.

 For far too long, finding a dog the right way has been left to chance.
-Puppy mills and disreputable sources have thrived off of well-intentioned people who simply don't know how to spot and avoid them.
+Irresponsible sources have thrived off of well-intentioned people who simply don't know how to spot and avoid them.
 Even if prospective dog owners are on the lookout, they don't always know what to look for and many end up unknowingly buying or adopting puppies from irresponsible sources.
 Our goal is to bring quality sources together into one community and provide the education and expertise necessary to find a dog the right way.

 By bringing together the power of technology with the best information and experts in the dog world, we're on a tireless mission to give dogs better beginnings.
 We believe that transparency and accountability can give good people the power to make a difference; by creating a place where well-informed prospective owners can meet dedicated, responsible sources, we'll help put an end to inhumane, unethical, deceptive practices.